cbgaindia/parsers/research/table_extraction_using_block_detection/README.md

 Description
 ===========

-Convert Text into blocks and then extract information from blocks which can be used to classify each block as header, text, number, title etc.
+Convert Text into blocks and then extract information from blocks which can be used to classify each block as :-

+    - Header
+    - Number
+    - Grouping
+    - Summary
+    - Title
+    - NaN